A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 The MSE-optimal bandwidth is used to construct an MSE-optimal point estimator, $\widehat{\tau}_\mathtt{SRD}$, but using that bandwidth to conduct standard least squares inference is in general \textit{invalid} \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT,Calonico-Cattaneo-Farrell_2020_ECTJ}.
 To be more precise, the MSE-optimal bandwidth balances bias and variance in such a way that the point RD estimator exhibits a misspecification bias in its distribution, which leads to confidence intervals and hypothesis tests that are invalid in general, even in large samples.
 This implies that the usual asymptotic $95$-percent confidence interval for $\tau_\mathtt{SRD}$ given by $\mathtt{CI} = \big[\widehat{\tau}_\mathtt{SRD} \pm 1.96 \cdot \sqrt{\widehat{\mathtt{V}}} \big]$, where $\widehat{\mathtt{V}}$ denotes a variance estimator, is invalid because the underlying Gaussian distribution of the RD point estimator has a non-zero bias when the MSE-optimal bandwidth is used.
 It can be shown that $\mathtt{CI}$ will cover the population treatment effect $\tau_\mathtt{SRD}$ roughly $80$\% of the time in repeated sampling, implying a false rejection rate of about $15$-percentage points.

-To avoid this problem, investigators could choose a bandwidth smaller than the MSE-optimal choice when forming the confidence interval $\mathtt{CI}$---a procedure known as ``undersmooothing.''
-However, undersmoothing is not recommended because there are no clear criteria for shrinking the bandwidth, which can result in \textit{ad-hoc} decisions, specification searching, and low statistical power.
 A principled alternative is to use the \textit{robust bias corrected} confidence intervals proposed by \citet{Calonico-Cattaneo-Titiunik_2014_ECMA}, and later extended to other settings \citep{Xu_2017_JoE,Arai-Ichimura_2018_QE,Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT,Dong-Lee-Gou_2021_JASA,Arai-Otsu-Seo_2021_wp}.
 Robust bias corrected confidence intervals modify the classical confidence intervals $\mathtt{CI}$ in two ways: (i) the point estimator $\widehat{\tau}_\mathtt{SRD}$ is debiased by including an estimate of the leading misspecification error (denoted by $\widehat{\mathtt{B}}$), and (ii) the variance estimator $\widehat{\mathtt{V}}$ is increased to incorporate the contribution of the bias correction step to the overall variability of the confidence interval (denoted by $\widehat{\mathtt{W}}$).
 Thus, the robust bias corrected confidence intervals take the form

-Robust bias corrected confidence intervals are valid even when the MSE-optimal bandwidth is used, and have several demonstrable theoretical properties, including smaller coverage errors and less sensitivity to tuning parameter choices \citep{Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli,Kamat_2018_ET,Tuvaandorj_2020_JoE}.
+These confidence intervals are valid even when the MSE-optimal bandwidth is used, and have several demonstrable theoretical properties, including smaller coverage errors and less sensitivity to tuning parameter choices \citep{Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli,Kamat_2018_ET,Tuvaandorj_2020_JoE}.
 Furthermore, the improved finite sample performance of these intervals has been validated empirically \citep{Ganong-Jager_2018_JASA,Hyytinen-etal_2018_QE,DeMagalhaes-etal_2020_wp}.

 Our practical recommendation is therefore to (i) report the MSE-optimal RD point estimate $\widehat{\tau}_\mathtt{SRD}$, which is constructed using an MSE-optimal bandwidth choice, and (ii) report robust bias corrected confidence intervals, which employ the same MSE-optimal bandwidth choice.
 All these methods are readily available in \texttt{Python}, \texttt{R}, and \texttt{Stata} general-purpose software packages (\url{https://rdpackages.github.io/}).
 We use these methods for the analysis of our three empirical examples, as illustrated in the accompanying replication files.